Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - as admin I can create a post

 If I do not enter data in the required fields it gives a warning to add data to the required fields.
 It is ok not to have data in the excerpt field.
-It is also ok to not include an image, if an image is not added by the admin/user a stock image will be included.
+It is also ok not to include an image, if an image is not added by the admin/user a stock image will be included.

 ![showing warnings for required fields](/documentation/testing/admin_add_post_1.png)

-when all required fields are filled and the post is saved, we get a success message and can see the new post.
+When all required fields are filled and the post is saved, we get a success message and can see the new post.

 ![show success message and new post in list](/documentation/testing/admin_add_post_2.png)